Game of Thrones Tapestry: Game of Thrones illustrated

 Many iconic scenes from Game of Thrones are portrayed in the traditional illustrative style of medieval tapestry.
 Some garments worn in the show were supplied by the Irish textile trade, and the tapestry contains some of these same yarns.
 Yarns were supplied by Thomas Ferguson and Co.
-Ltd of Banbridge in associations with the Irish Linen Guild.
+Ltd of Banbridge in association with the Irish Linen Guild.

 Publicis London worked closely with HBO to ensure that all characters were true to their appearances on the show and to their roles during particular scenes.

 The Game of Thrones Tapestry Website was launched in July 2017.
 Viewers can scroll the entire length of the tapestry and zoom in to see each individual stitch.
 The website was updated as each new section was created.
 The site carefully plots the filming locations (Castle Ward, Shillanavogy Valley, Inch Abbey, Dark Hedges, Downhill Strand, Ballintoy Harbour, Cushendun Caves, Audley's Field, Pollnagollum cave) famous to Northern Ireland and presents further key facts within the show and each location.